GAPS-Collab/Tasks/docs/MEC/notes/UMB/installation.md

 Now, route and connect all the cables between the panel and RAT.
 All cables should be stress relieved to the Gondola as soon as possible.

-I recommend installing RATs before any of the TOF panels, and the remaining major components (2-4) should be installed in an order where the installer still has access.
-Typically one would mount the TOF panel and then route all the relevant cables from the panel to the associated RAT.
-The umbilical cables need to routed across the UMB frame and down the diagonals of the UMB frame.

 The Umbrella is composed of 6 RATs numbered 1-6 and 7 TOF panels numbered 7 - 13, see image below.
 The image also shows which paddles in which panels get connect to which RAT.
 For example, paddle 79 in